boscoh/inmembrane/docs/inmembrane.markdown

 <html xmlns="http://www.w3.org/1999/xhtml">
 ..
 ```
 > Figure - An example of interfacing with the BOMP ß-barrel outer membrane protein predictor (Berven et al, 2004) web site using _twill_ on the Python interactive commandline. _twill_ essentially behaves like a headless web-browser.
-Lines with `>>>` specify inputs to the Python interactive command line, while other lines are output from _twill_ (1) First the appropriate commands from the _twill_ library are imported.
+Lines with `>>>` denote inputs to the Python interactive command line, while other lines are output from _twill_ (1) First the appropriate commands from the _twill_ library are imported.
 (2) We navigate to the BOMP website, which silently downloads the HTML page and (3) show a summary of the forms on that page, including field names and input types.
 (4) We then use the `formfile` function to associate a local file with the `queryfile` FILE input field.
 Calling `submit()` (5) is equivalent to clicking the SUBMIT button defined in the form.
 After a short delay, an intermediate page is returned, and we can list the hyperlinks on this page using (6) showlinks(), and assign them to a variable (`links`, a Python list).
 We can then navigate to the appropriate result page (7) and assign the HTML text of this page to a variable (`out`) (8) for downstream parsing using BeautifulSoup.
 This type of interactive exploration can be easily expanded into an _inmembrane_ plugin to programmically interface with the web service.

+***********

 In it's simplest from, a web service API is essentially an agreement between a service provider and their end-users on a machine readable, predictable and stable interface.
 Since 'screen scraping' as a method of interfacing with a sequence analysis tool does not use a well defined API with an implicit guarantee of stability, it can be prone to breakage when the format of the HTML form or results page is changed, even slightly.
 While we believe that the approach taken by _twill_ and the robust parsing provided by _BeautifulSoup_ will prevent many upstream changes breaking these wrappers, inevitably breakage will occur.
 In this case, the simplicity and ease of modifiability of these wrappers then becomes a key feature that allows expert users to fix them if and when it is required.